- Conditions for our housing

 If you are the one with the most credit days on several of your bookings, you will only receive an offer on one of these and it is the system that randomly sends out an offer of accommodation.
 Thus, you cannot rank your bookings.
 If two people have the same number of credit days, the offer is sent to the person who first registered in our housing queue.
 You can see your bookings here.

 It is important that you are able to show that you are studying or will start studying at least half-time at a higher education institution affiliated with SSCO and are a registered Student Union member on My pages.
-If you cannot show this when you have received an offer, we will not sign your contract.
+If you cannot show this when you have received an offer, we will not sign your rental agreement.

 If you have special and strong reasons, priority may be granted in our housing queue.
 Preferably, it applies to medical and social reasons as well as disability that is supported by medical certificates.
 Reasons like being pregnant, crowded, homeless, long distances to/from the higher education institution are not reasons for applying for priority.
 You have no guarantee that you will receive exactly the type of accommodation you want if you are granted priority.